0x3F3F/0x3F3F.github.io/_posts/2020-07-12-Secular-Trend-Energy-Inflation.md

 I've previously invested in smaller oil companies, and would prefer to avoid the volatility / risks involved with them.
 I'll look to play this by investing in oil majors and
-<a href="https://www.iainbenson.com/investment/2019/11/28/Secular-Trend-Commodity-Cycle.html#method">royalty companies</a>, some of which have fallen
+<a href="https://www.iainbenson.com/investment/2019/11/28/Secular-Trend-Commodity-Cycle.html#royalty companies">royalty companies</a>, some of which have fallen
 over 50%, as less downside - great risk/reward.
 In my view, they offer an opportunity to double or more in value and pay an ongoing dividend.